How to Fix Control lock on Maytag MEW9530FZ (Wall Oven)

 Step 1

-Press and hold the Cancel button for 3 seconds to attempt the standard Maytag control lock release — this is the designed unlock sequence and should cause the lock icon to disappear from the display.
-If the icon clears, the lock was simply activated accidentally and no further steps are needed.
-Do this before any disassembly to rule out a simple user-settings issue.
+Start by pressing and holding the Cancel button for 3 seconds.
+This is the standard control lock release for Maytag ovens and should cause the lock icon to disappear from the display.
+If the icon clears, the lock was accidentally activated, and you can skip the rest of the steps.

 Step 2

-Switch off the oven at the circuit breaker and leave it de-powered for 5 minutes, then restore power and observe whether the lock icon immediately re-engages.
-This hard reset clears any temporary firmware hang in the control board; if the lock returns on its own within seconds of power-up, the board is stuck in a fault state and software-level fixes are unlikely to help.
-Always confirm power is fully off before proceeding to any physical inspection.
+Next, cut the power to the oven at the circuit breaker and leave it off for 5 minutes.
+Then restore power and check if the lock icon immediately re-engages.
+This hard reset clears any temporary glitches in the control board.
+If the lock re-engages right away, the board is likely stuck in a fault state, and software-level fixes won’t help.
+Always ensure power is fully off before doing any physical inspection.

 Step 3

-Remove the two Phillips screws securing the control trim panel and carefully reseat the ribbon cable that runs between the touchpad membrane and the control board.
-A loose or partially disconnected ribbon cable can cause the board to misread button states, including falsely registering a held lock input.
-Handle the ribbon connector gently — the locking tab is fragile and a damaged connector will require a full touchpad replacement.
+Remove the two Phillips screws that secure the control trim panel.
+Carefully reseat the ribbon cable that connects the touchpad to the control board.
+A loose or partially disconnected ribbon cable can cause misreads of button states, leading to false lock commands.
+Be gentle with the ribbon connector — it’s fragile, and a damaged connector means you’ll need a full touchpad replacement.

 Step 4

-With the trim panel removed, apply a brief spray of electrical contact cleaner to the lock button contact pad on the touchpad membrane, then press the button 15 times to work the cleaner through the contact surface.
-Oxidation or debris on the contact pad can prevent the button from registering a clean signal, making the board unable to detect the unlock command.
-Allow the contact cleaner to fully evaporate — typically 1–2 minutes — before reassembling or restoring power.
+With the trim panel off, spray a small amount of electrical contact cleaner onto the lock button contact pad on the touchpad membrane.
+Press the button 15 times to work the cleaner into the contact surface.
+Oxidation or debris can prevent the button from registering a clear signal, which stops the unlock command from working.
+Let the contact cleaner evaporate completely—this usually takes about 1–2 minutes—before reassembling or restoring power.

 Step 5

-If pressing the lock button still produces no response after cleaning, replace the control board (part number WPW10756697), as the button input circuit on the board itself has permanently failed.
-A failed input trace means no amount of cleaning or reseating will restore function, so continuing to troubleshoot at a lower level wastes time.
-Confirm the replacement board matches your model’s full suffix before ordering, as similar MEW953x models use different board revisions.
+If the lock button still isn’t responsive after cleaning, it’s time to replace the control board (part number WPW10756697).
+A failed input circuit means cleaning or reseating won’t fix the issue, so continuing to troubleshoot at this level is just wasting time.
+Make sure the replacement board matches your model’s full suffix before ordering, as similar MEW953x models may require different board revisions.

 Step 6

-Restore power at the breaker and test the control lock by deliberately activating it and then unlocking it using the Cancel hold sequence.
-You are verifying that the fix holds under normal operating conditions, not just at power-up.
-If the lock toggles cleanly in both directions, the repair is complete; if the problem recurs, document the failure pattern and consider a warranty or service call as the issue may be intermittent wiring rather than a single component.
+Finally, restore power at the breaker and test the control lock by activating it and then unlocking it using the Cancel hold sequence.
+This step verifies that the fix works under normal operating conditions, not just at power-up.
+If the lock toggles cleanly in both directions, you’re all set; if the problem recurs, document the failure pattern and consider a warranty or service call, as it may indicate intermittent wiring issues rather than a single component failure.

 Where to Buy Replacement Parts